EricBatlle/UINavigationSystem/README.md

 ## 🔗Dependencies
 - This package depends on [UniTask](https://github.com/Cysharp/UniTask) to create 0 allocations when creating Tasks.
-  - If you don't know how to work with it, please check out respective docs first.
+  - If you don't know how to work with it, please check out its documentation first.

 ## 🛠️ How to Install
 - Update scope registry by adding this to your project manifest.json: